Scroll to navigation

 An object of type std::initializer_list<T> is a lightweight proxy object that

-provides access to an array of objects of type const T.
+provides access to an array of objects of type const T (that may be allocated in

 A std::initializer_list object is automatically constructed when:

-* a braced-init-list is used to list-initialize an object, where the corresponding
+* a brace-enclosed initializer list is used to list-initialize an object, where

-* a braced-init-list is used as the right operand of assignment or as a function
+* a brace-enclosed initializer list is used as the right operand of assignment or

-call argument, and the corresponding assignment operator/function accepts an
+as a function call argument, and the corresponding assignment operator/function

-* a braced-init-list is bound to auto, including in a ranged for loop
+* a brace-enclosed initializer list is bound to auto, including in a ranged for

-Initializer lists may be implemented as a pair of pointers or pointer and length.
+std::initializer_list may be implemented as a pair of pointers or pointer and

-Copying a std::initializer_list does not copy the underlying objects.
+length.
+Copying a std::initializer_list does not copy the backing array of the

 The program is ill-formed if an explicit or partial specialization of